-Sex offenses have long been viewed by society as being some of the more reprehensible and heinous type of crime.
-This means that prosecutors are very motivated and if you have been arrested for a sex offense, you could find yourself on the fast track to some serious legal troubles.
+Sex offenses have long been viewed by society as being some of the more reprehensible and heinous types of crime.
+This means that prosecutors are very motivated to prosecute these crimes, and if you have been arrested for a sex offense, you could find yourself on the fast track to some serious legal troubles.
 If convicted, certain types of sex offenses could follow you, leaving you marked, for the rest of your life.

-A sex offense conviction can leave a lasting blot on your record.
 The social stigma attached to sex offenders can leave you emotionally, mentally, and socially ruined.
 If you wind up on the sex offender registry, the rest of your life will be dictated by that list.
-Where you live, what your neighbors know about you, where you work, will all revolve around the fact that you are a registered sex offender.
-Your relationships will likely suffer, your ability to earn a living will be impacted, even where you live (and live peacefully) will be affected by this type of conviction.
-That is why you need an experienced criminal defense attorney on your side.
-Igor Litvak of The Litvak Law Firm has a proven track record of defending clients in sex crime cases.
-He helped them, and he will help you.
+Where you live, what your neighbors know about you, and where you work, will all revolve around the fact that you are a registered sex offender.
+Your relationships will likely suffer, your ability to earn a living will be impacted, and even where you live (and live peacefully) will be affected by this type of conviction.
+That is why you need an experienced sexual assault lawyer on your side.
+The Brooklyn sex offender defense lawyers at The Litvak Law Firm have a proven track record of defending clients in sex crime cases.
+Attorney Igor Litvak has helped many others, and he will help you.

 EXPERIENCE AND SKILL IN REPRESENTING CLIENTS CHARGED WITH SEX OFFENSES

 Mr. Litvak has the knowledge and experience in representing individuals who have been charged with sex offenses.
-Some of his more notable sex offense cases include:
+Some of his more notable sex offense cases as a sexual assault defense lawyer include:

 The People of the State of New York v Ahmad – Brooklyn, New York – Lead Counsel